nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![list](images/ListFeatureScreenShot.PNG) *Figure 5: Screenshot of list command.*

 ### Copying emails
-The `Show Email` button opens up a separate window that consists of all the emails of the current displayed individuals.
-`Copy Email` copies the list of emails to the user's clipboard to allow the user to efficiently send out mass emails.
+Opens up a separate window that consists of all the emails of the current displayed individuals.
+On the window, there will be a `Copy Email` button that copies the list of emails to the user's clipboard to allow the user to efficiently send out mass emails.

+Format:`email`

+📓`Note:`
+There is also a `Show Email` button on the GUI which you can click to open the same window.

 ![Email](images/CopyEmailScreenshot.png) *Figure 6: Screenshot of Copy Email function.*

 From Figure 7, this function is beneficial for administrators as you may want to contact this particular set of students.
 Simply click `Copy Email` and you can go to the email platform of your choice and paste this in the Address section.
 This function definitely faster than individually copy-pasting student emails.